annacakes281/annas-cookbook-blog/README.md

 When a user clicks onto a drink image on the homepage, it will take them to a new page where they can select a recipe from the drink page.
 This will take them to a recipe page where they can view the ingredients and steps to create the recipe themselves.

 - This page works pretty similar to the 'Recipe Page', however it has a different model instead.
-- The 'drink' recipies have it's own category to get it to show on this page.
+- The 'drink' recipes have it's own category to get it to show on this page.

 ### **_Sauces Page_**